Pintz45/BDC_Upper_Bounds_GPU/README.md

 - The selected bits are kept (in order), while the remaining bits are deleted.
 - The output is a binary string of length k .

-The goal is to compute upper bounds on the channel capacity of BDC_{n,k} and, through some theoretical results (see [this](https://drive.google.com/file/d/1MRj3cMk6i8SwJJRPuWjB2aq8FFVTBwXA/view)), upper bounds for the classic binary deletion channel of deletion probability d.
+The goal is to compute upper bounds on the channel capacity C_{n,k} of BDC_{n,k} and, through some theoretical results (see [this](https://jmlribeiro.github.io/bdc-baa.pdf)), upper bounds for the classic binary deletion channel of deletion probability d.

 ---